sgoldenlab/simba/docs/tutorial.md

 4. Then, set the **Hyperparameters**.

-5. Click the `Save settings for multiple models` button.
-This generates a _meta.csv file.
+5. Click the `Save settings for specific model` button.
+This generates a meta.csv file, located in your `project_folder/configs` directory, which contains your selected hyperparameters.
 Repeat the steps to generate multiple models.
+On model will be generated for each of the meta.csv files in the `project_folder/configs` directory.

+6. Close the `Machine models settings` window.

-6. Click on `Train Multiple Models`.
+7. Click on the green `Train Multiple Models, one for each saved settings` button.

 ### Optional step before running machine model on new data
 The user can validate each model *( saved in .sav format)* file.
 In this validation step the user specifies the path to a previously created model in .sav file format, and a .csv file containing the features extracted from a video.
 This process will (i) run the classifications on the video, and (ii) create a video with the predictions overlaid together with a gantt plot showing predicted behavioral bouts.
 Click[here](https://youtu.be/UOLSj7DGKRo) for an example validation video.